Brian Kurtz once wrote, “you can’t beat a swipe file for deep insight and inspiration.”

 What is a Swipe File?

-A swipe file is a collection of writing examples — email subject lines, landing pages, banner ads, breathtaking blog posts, headlines, etc. — that can be used to inspire your writing and boost your skills.
+A swipe file is a collection of writing examples — email subject lines, landing pages, sales pages, banner ads, breathtaking blog or social media posts, headlines, etc. — that can be used to inspire your writing and boost your skills.

 The idea of the swipe file originated in the copywriting world.

-But a swipe file isn’t just for copywriters anymore.
+But a swipe file isn’t just for the quick-witted copywriter anymore.

 What a Swipe File is NOT